-All-cause hospitalization rate: total counts per person-years of follow-up (continuous)

-2. Secondary

-- All-cause mortality, time-to-event - Total inpatient hospital days per person-years of follow-up - Cause-specific hospitalizations in Medicare beneficiaries based on merging clinical data from HiLo with claims data from the CMS Virtual Research Data Center as in PROVEN - Diet & nutrition: serum albumin, protein catabolic rate (PCR) - Quality of life: F36-SF - Customized dialysis-phosphate Patient-reported outcomes (PROs) TBD during UG3 phase
+- All-cause hospitalization rate: total counts per person-years of follow-up (continuous) - 2.
+Main secondary - All-cause mortality, time-to-event (superiority) - 3.
+Other - Total inpatient hospital days per person-years of follow-up - Cause-specific hospitalizations in Medicare beneficiaries based on merging clinical data from HiLo with claims data from the CMS Virtual Research Data Center as in PROVEN - Diet & nutrition: serum albumin, protein catabolic rate (PCR) - Quality of life: 36-SF